liferay-search/liferay-docs/en/user/articles/05-setting-up/01-system-settings/03-server-administration/01-server-admin-resources.markdown

 **Verify membership policies:** Checks that existing Site membership policies were correctly applied and automatically makes updates.
 If the
-@product@ database is changed manually or is hacked---resulting in a user assigned to a Site in violation of a site membership policy---this action triggers the verification methods of all implemented Site membership policies.
+@sharepoint@ database is changed manually or is hacked---resulting in a user assigned to a Site in violation of a site membership policy---this action triggers the verification methods of all implemented Site membership policies.
 Changes are automatically made to any memberships in violation.